cristinallort/DistributedSystems_IBMCloud/README.md

 ## How to execute it?
 1. Create an IBM Cloud account -> then create a bucket and upload a text file.
 2. Modify ibm_cloud_config.txt -> include your credentials and change the format to yaml format.
-3. Change "cattydeposito" to your bucket name in all the files.
-4. Login to IBM Cloud in your console (Linux): ibmcloud login -a cloud.ibm.com
+3. Login to IBM Cloud in your console (Linux): ibmcloud login -a cloud.ibm.com
-5. Execute the makefile (Linux).
+4. Execute the makefile (Linux).
-6. Execute orchestrator.py:
+5. Execute orchestrator.py:
 python3 orchestrator.py "file_name" "number_of_partitions"